robertwayne/bufferfish/README.md

 ## Repository Overview

 There are two seperate libraries in this repo: one for Rust and one for TypeScript.
 Neither of the libraries have any required dependencies.
-The Rust version optionally uses the `unicode-width` crate for formatting buffer output when `pretty-print` is enabled.
+See the [Feature Flags](#feature-flags) section for optional dependencies.

 The Rust library is broken into three seperate crates: